 Just my luck: The day I choose to arrive, there is a sign, written in hurried permanent marker on corrugated cardboard, that says, “ROAD CLOSED” and yesterday’s date.
-“Road-to-market,” someone mutters, echoing an old government buzzword.
-So the good news is that, in two months or so, a paved road will eventually connect the farms scattered in the valley to the high ways that will ferry their produce all the way to the hungry cities.
-The bad news, for now, is that there is no choice but to take all of our bags, roll up our pants, and pick our way through the dirt road where the mud runs ankle-deep in places.
+“Road to market,” someone mutters, echoing an old government buzzword.
+The good news is that, in two months or so, a paved road will eventually connect the farms scattered in the valley to highways that will ferry their produce all the way to the hungry cities.
+The bad news—for now—is that there is no choice but to take all of our bags, roll up our pants, and pick our way through the dirt road where the mud runs ankle-deep in places.

 Asthrine Pias’ farm is on the shaded side of the mountain, away from the rising sun.
 Three giant hogs beg for food from their pens, while a mother hen clucks at her brood.
-Auntie Asthrine’s two younger daughters are away in high school; her two sons are helping their father with construction on the property; five dogs vie for places sleeping in the embers of the morning’s breakfast bonfire.
+Auntie Asthrine’s two younger daughters are away in high school; her two sons are helping their father with construction on the property; five dogs vie for places sleeping by the embers of the morning’s breakfast bonfire.
 The land is fertile and fat over here, and trellises run all over the mountainside in orderly patterns, giving the chayote vines the full benefit of sun.
-There are other, less orderly plantings: lemon trees heavy with fruit, coffee trees carefully awaiting harvest, in every available space in the land.
+There are other, less orderly plantings—lemon trees heavy with fruit and coffee trees carefully awaiting harvest, in every available space in the land.

 How long does it take to make a goddamn iced coffee, I wondered ten minutes into the wait.
 When Jonathan returned, he didn’t have a cup with him—he had freshly ground coffee.
 That he wanted me to smell.

 I was ready to take a sip, declare it “excellent,” and wave the man away.
-But then I put the glass up to my lips and had the best iced coffee I’d had since then: It was light, and sweet, and complex.
+But I put the glass up to my lips and had the best iced coffee I’d ever had: It was light, and sweet, and complex.
 It was coffee, but it was also more than coffee.
 In my head, I took back and apologized for every mental expletive.
 This was great coffee.

 As it sometimes happens in world trade, the misfortune of other countries became our gain: When an epidemic of coffee rust hit Brazil, Indonesia, and the coffee producers of Africa, the Philippines suddenly became the world’s only source of coffee beans.
 The story—though probably apocryphal—is that Batangas farmers were so wealthy from the coffee trade that they were known for wearing slippers made of gold.

-There is a postcard floating around present-day Seattle that is a reproduction of a photo from 1909, showing bowler-hatted customers buying from storekeepers in white coats:“25¢ lb.
+There is a postcard floating around present-day Seattle: a reproduction of a photo from 1909, showing bowler-hatted customers buying from storekeepers in white coats.
+“25¢ lb.
 25¢ lb.
 25¢ lb.
 Batango Blend Coffee.
 Once Tried Always Used.
 Sold at wholesale prices by Filipino Coffee Co.”
 The caption at the bottom places the scene at Pike Place Market.

-Now spend a few minutes considering how mindblowing a photo like this could be to, say, an American from Seattle, the world’s coffee capitol and home of Starbucks.
+Now spend a few minutes considering how mind-blowing a photo like this could be to, say, an American from Seattle, the world’s coffee capital and home of Starbucks.
 An American with Filipino roots, who had no idea that you could even grow coffee in the Philippines.

 Before the end of the same year, the pair embarked on an epic journey throughout the Philippines to do a general survey of the coffee world here—interviewing farmers, immersing themselves in the local culture, and gathering samples.

-Most people have never seen a coffee tree, which is short, shrubby, and generally nondescript.
+Most people have never seen a coffee tree: short, shrubby, and generally nondescript.
 The coffee “bean” is actually a seed that is found inside the red coffee cherry, which is also bright red when ripe.
 Think of an aratiles, though bigger, and with a tough, bitter skin.
 There’s a sweet pulp underneath that you can actually eat, and another honey-like layer under that.
 There are two beans inside every cherry, enveloped by a parchment-like layer.

 Only in places where the coffee grows on flat land can you even use machines to harvest; here, where most coffee plantations are on mountains and rough terrain, everything is picked by hand.
 It’s a more laborious process than it sounds—pickers must twist the cherry off its stem without breaking the stem; this is where the next season’s fruit will come from, so you have to treat that with care.